Jean Genet: Writing and activism

 In 1970, the Black Panthers invited him to the United States, where he stayed for three months giving lectures, attended the trial of their leader, Huey Newton, and published articles in their journals, such as "Here and Now for Bobby Seale," published in Ramparts.
 Later the same year he spent six months in Palestinian refugee camps, secretly meeting Yasser Arafat near Amman.
 Profoundly moved by his experiences in the United States and Jordan, Genet wrote a final lengthy memoir about his experiences, Prisoner of Love, which was published posthumously.

 Genet also supported Angela Davis and George Jackson, as well as Michel Foucault and Daniel Defert's Prison Information Group.
 He worked with Foucault and Sartre to protest police brutality against Algerians in Paris, a problem persisting since the Algerian War of Independence, when beaten bodies were found floating in the Seine after the 1961 Paris Massacre.
 In 1977, Genet expressed his solidarity with the Red Army Faction (RAF) of Andreas Baader and Ulrike Meinhof, in the article "Violence et brutalité", published in Le Monde.

 In September 1982, Genet was in Beirut when the massacres took place in the Palestinian camps of Sabra and Shatila.
 In response, Genet published "Quatre heures à Chatila" ("Four Hours in Shatila"), an account of his visit to Shatila after the event.
 On 19 December 1983, in one of his rare public appearances during the later period of his life, at the invitation of Austrian philosopher Hans Köchler, he read from his work during the inauguration of an exhibition on the massacre of Sabra and Shatila organized by the International Progress Organization in Vienna, Austria.

-In the early summer of 1985, the year before his death, Genet was interviewed by the BBC.
-He told the interviewer controversial but not surprising details of his life, such as that he disliked France so much, that he supported the Nazis when they invaded Paris.
-He compared the BBC interview to a police interrogation.